butterfly-ops/docs/adminpanel.md

 Congrats!
 You now have an admin layout file, works as is but now, you can make customizations.

 > [!WARNING]
-> This command will overwrite file in `app/Views/Cms/layout.tpl`.
-Please check if this file exists before running.
-It will warn
+> This command will not overwrite file in `app/Views/Cms/layout.tpl`.
+It fails and displays the following error and stops.
-> if the file already exists.
+>
+> `File already exists, operation is canceled /Users/ozanakcora/Sites/butterfly-app/app/Views/Cms/layout.tpl You can check file content
+   File should contain the following content:
+   {include_tpl file="admin_layout"}
+`

 ## Objects